Mangopay/mangopay2-python-sdk/README.md

 Configuration
 -------------------------------------------------
 See the example above and call `api.clients.Create(...)` to get your passphrase.
-Then set `api.Config.ClientId` to your MangoPay Client ID and `api.Config.ClientPassword` to your passphrase.
+Then set `api.Config.ClientID` to your MangoPay Client ID and `api.Config.ClientPassword` to your passphrase.

 You also need to set a folder path in `api.Config.TempPath` that SDK needs to store temporary files.
 This path should be outside your www folder.